Uncovering Instabilities in Variational-Quantum Deep Q-Networks: Experiments

 \section{Experiments}

-Previous implementations of the VQ-DQN approach are either not published~\cite{skolik2021}, or show various methodological issues~\cite{Lockwood2020} that we have discussed in detail in the previous section.
-For (1) having a stable and uniform VQ-DQN framework that coincides with the classical RL practices, (2) to provide a replication of existing results on top of mere reproduction, and (3) to be able to conveniently integrate extensions into the approach, we re-implement the original deep Q-learning algorithm as described in \cite{dqn13, dqn15} in TensorFlow \cite{Abadi15} (Sec.\ \ref{sec:methodology} discusses implementation details).
+Previous implementations of the VQ-DQN approach show various methodological issues~\cite{Lockwood2020} that we have discussed in detail in the previous section.
+For having a stable and uniform VQ-DQN framework that coincides with the classical RL practices and to provide a replication of existing results on top of mere reproduction, we re-implement the original deep Q-learning algorithm as described in \cite{dqn13, dqn15} in Tensorflow~\cite{Abadi15}/ Tensorflow-Quantum~\cite{Broughton2021}(TFQ).
+In contrast to the previous implementations, which use TFQ too, our re-implementation allows to conventiently integrate extensions and has a higher degree of configurability of hyperparameters.
+Furthermore we included a flexible validation mechanism, which is used to evaluate the performance of a current policy.
+Since in previous implementations a fair comparison between different studies was difficult due to several meanings of return values (e.g. averaging over past episodes as in Ref.~\cite{Lockwood2020} vs. taking a single episodes return value as in Ref.~\cite{skolik2021}), we designed our validation mechanism to allow a uniform comparison of different classical and quantum RL approaches.
+(Sec.~\ref{sec:methodology} discusses implementation details).
+This section covers experiments, which were conducted using the quantum simulators of the TFQ framework.
+In addition to our TFQ implementation, we also ported the code to the Qiskit~\cite{Paszke2019} framework in order to run experiments on the IBM Quantum~\cite{ibmq2021} devices, which is described in detail in sec.~\ref{sec:ibmq_validation}

-Using this implementation, we run a set of experiments to systematically evaluate the observed instabilities.
+Using our TFQ-implementation, we run a set of experiments to systematically evaluate the observed instabilities.
 Throughout all our experiments, we used the \texttt{CartPole-v0} environment to ensure comparability with ~\cite{skolik2021} and \cite{Lockwood2020}, and also to keep computational cost at bay.
 Sec.\ \ref{sec:encoding-extraction} investigates the effects of the chosen input encoding and Q-value extraction method on performance and stability.
 Using these insights, we run an extensive cross-validation study described in Sec.\ \ref{sec:cross-validation}.
 Additionally we have investigated properties of the VQC parameter space as a potential cause for instabilities; as the experiments conducted based on this speculation did not lead to a justifiable root cause, we focus only on the experiments on the input-encoding, Q-value extraction methods, and cross-validation mentioned above in this paper.
 However, we have included a brief discussion in \ref{sec:appendix_a} for reference.